Akuli/jou/doc/ub.md

 Segmentation fault
 ```

-The relevant parts of the error message are:
+The relevant part of the error message is:

 ```
 ==12317== Invalid read of size 4
 ==12317==    at 0x401180: main (in /home/akuli/jou/jou_compiled/a/a)
+==12317==  Address 0x1fff001000 is not stack'd, malloc'd or (recently) free'd
 ```

 Here `Invalid read` means that we tried to read memory that doesn't belong to the program,
 and `size 4` means we tried to read 4 bytes at a time.
 Because `int` is 4 bytes, seeing 4 bytes usually means that the code is trying to access an `int` value.
+The first of the four bytes is at address `0x1fff001000`.

 It means that the crash happened in the `main()` function.
 To see this better, let's modify the code so that multiple functions are involved in the crash: